Domestic Card Brand

 The number of bank cards issued grew from 214,000 at end-1999 to 4.3 million by end-2008, since then the number has fallen back to 3.23 million in 2018.

 Debit cards dominate, accounting for 88.08% of cards at end-2018.

 As in the other Baltic states, the Swedish banks SEB and Swedbank are key players in the Lithuanian bank market.

 In 2015, Lithuania became the 19th member of the euro system.

-Bank of Lithuania has been active in re-shaping the country's regulatory framework to create a EU friendly environment for start-ups wishing to take advantage of EU passporting rights
+The Bank of Lithuania has been active in re-shaping the country's regulatory framework to create an EU friendly environment for start-ups wishing to take advantage of EU passporting rights.

 Notable Market Trends